 - up to $1,000 in fines.

-And because J-walking is just a misdemeanor in Nevada, it may be sealed from your criminal record after two years.
+And because J-walking is just a misdemeanor in Nevada, it may be sealed from your criminal record after one year.

 Because jaywalking is such a minor crime in Nevada, it may actually serve as an ideal plea bargain if you're facing more serious charges.
 In the past, criminal defense attorneys have convinced Clark County prosecutors to grant jaywalking convictions in lieu of convictions for petit larceny, possession of drug paraphernalia, speeding, and various other crimes.